RMPrepUSB Blog - please leave a comment or feedback on RMPrepUSB or this Tutorial (please mention Tutorial number).

 The menu.lst file is shown below with extra comments in colour (note: some long lines may be wrapped over onto the next line!):

 If you want the user to see a splash screen but no menu at all, the user will then have no idea that the backup/restore menu exists.
 After 10 seconds the splash screen will disappear and the system will boot to Windows as normal.
 However, if the user hits a function key, the appropriate menu will be activated.
-This can be accomplished by changing the menu slightly as below:
+This can be accomplished by adding the 8 blue lines of text below to the top of the menu.lst file:

 write (md)0x220+1 !BAT\necho -n -P:0000 $ \0initscript (md)0x220+1